tealtools/dekaf/README.md

-# Dekaf for Apache Pulsar™
+# Dekaf for Apache Pulsar

-Dekaf is a proprietary visual user interface for Apache Pulsar: <https://dekaf.io>
+Dekaf is a proprietary visual user interface for Apache Pulsar.

 📣 **Dekaf has become open source software:** https://github.com/visortelle/dekaf